-With Jira, your development team can use scrum boards, Kanban boards, and DevOps templates to manage the entire software development lifecycle.
+With Jira Software, your development team can use scrum boards, Kanban boards, and DevOps templates to manage the entire software development lifecycle.
 The tool comes with bug-tracking features and even supports ITSM for issue-tracking post-launch.
-Jira is always free for up to ten users; larger teams can try it free for seven days.
+Jira Software is always free for up to ten users; larger teams can try it free for seven days.

 Wrike is a bit more versatile and suitable for non-technical teams.
 It can give you complete visibility into your projects, resources, and workflows.
 Wrike is also a great option for managing projects for your clients, as it has built-in features for proofing, approvals, and tracking billable hours.
 Try Wrike free for two weeks—no credit card required.

-Jira and Wrike Compared to the Best Project Management Software
+Jira Software and Wrike Compared to the Best Project Management Software

 Monday.com is a customizable and easy-to-use tool that’s feature packed and integrates with all of your favorite business tools.
 You can try Monday.com for free with a 14-day trial.